SAIF: Members and membership

 Fiona Gray

-Fiona works for Disability Information and Advice Greater Glasgow, DIGG.
+Fiona works for Disability Information and Advice Greater Glasgow, DIGG and the University of Glasgow.

 Alex StuartAlex Stuart

-Alex works for the Enquire helpline at Children in Scotland.
-His responsibilities as Information and Development Officer include desktop publishing and website development, and he works to produce effective and accessible information in multiple formats.
+Alex currently works at the University of Edinburgh in IT support.
+He joined SAIF when working as an Information and Development Officer for the enquire helpline (http://enquire.org.uk), where he worked to produce effective and accessible information in multiple formats.

 I am a disabled lady who has been heavily involved in the Third Sector for a long time.
 My main areas of interest are helping organisations develop and be sustainable.
 I am chair/director of Scottish Borders Social Enterprise Chamber, Convenor of the Community Care Forum and heavily involved with the local agencies around disability and equality and am a member of the access panel.